Subhas Chandra Bose: 1943–1945: Japanese-occupied Asia

-On the Indian mainland, an Indian Tricolour, modelled after that of the Indian National Congress, was raised for the first time in the town of Moirang, in Manipur, in north-eastern India.
+On the Indian mainland, an Indian Tricolour flag, modelled after that of the Indian National Congress, was raised for the first time in the town of Moirang, in Manipur, in north-eastern India.
 The adjacent towns of Kohima and Imphal were then encircled and placed under siege by divisions of the Japanese Army, working in conjunction with the Burmese National Army, and with Brigades of the INA, known as the Gandhi and Nehru Brigades.
 This attempt at conquering the Indian mainland had the Axis codename of Operation U-Go.

-During this operation, On 6 July 1944, in a speech broadcast by the Azad Hind Radio from Singapore, Bose addressed Mahatma Gandhi as the "Father of the Nation" and asked for his blessings and good wishes for the war he was fighting.
+During this operation, on 6 July 1944, in a speech broadcast by the Azad Hind Radio from Singapore, Bose addressed Mahatma Gandhi as the "Father of the Nation" and asked for his blessings and good wishes for the war he was fighting.
 This was the first time that Gandhi was referred to by this appellation.
 The protracted Japanese attempts to take these two towns depleted Japanese resources, with Operation U-Go ultimately proving unsuccessful.
 Through several months of Japanese onslaught on these two towns, Commonwealth forces remained entrenched in the towns.
 Commonwealth forces then counter-attacked, inflicting serious losses on the Axis led forces, who were then forced into a retreat back into Burmese territory.
 After the Japanese defeat at the battles of Kohima and Imphal, Bose's Provisional Government's aim of establishing a base in mainland India was lost forever.

 Still the INA fought in key battles against the British Indian Army in Burmese territory, notable in Meiktilla, Mandalay, Pegu, Nyangyu and Mount Popa.
 However, with the fall of Rangoon, Bose's government ceased to be an effective political entity.
 A large proportion of the INA troops surrendered under Lt Col Loganathan.
 The remaining troops retreated with Bose towards Malaya or made for Thailand.
 Japan's surrender at the end of the war also led to the surrender of the remaining elements of the Indian National Army.
 The INA prisoners were then repatriated to India and some tried for treason.

 18 August 1945: Death

-Subhas Chandra Bose's death occurred from third-degree burns on 18 August 1945 after his overloaded Japanese plane crashed in Japanese-ruled Formosa (now Taiwan).
+Subhas Chandra Bose died on 18 August 1945 from third-degree burns after his airplane crashed in Japanese-ruled Formosa (now Taiwan).
 However, many among his supporters, especially in Bengal, refused at the time, and have refused since, to believe either the fact or the circumstances of his death.
-Conspiracy theories appeared within hours of his death and have thereafter had a long shelf life, keeping alive various martial myths about Bose.
+Conspiracy theories appeared within hours of his death and have persisted thereafter, keeping alive various martial myths about Bose.